Create an experimentation roadmap

 • Updated

-How do you decide what to optimize and when?
-Create a testing roadmap to figure out which experiments and campaigns to run first and what to expect in terms of impact.
+Create a testing roadmap to determine which experiments and campaigns to run first and what impact to expect.

 Download the template for an experimentation roadmap: